 … we have no power of ourselves to help ourselves; Keep us both outwardly in our bodies, and inwardly in our souls; that we may be defended from all adversities which may happen to the body, and from all evil thoughts which may assault and hurt the soul …

 In the Collect, we acknowledge to God that we cannot direct our own lives; if we listen to our own selves we are without guidance.
 Consider the airplane flying, it orders its movements according to Polaris, the Pole Star of True North.
 If a pilot flies guided by his “inner self” he soon knows only where he is: at the controls, and little else.
 Like the pilot who needs to know where the True North is so he can orient himself, we need God’s guidance to move towards our goal of eternal life with Him.
-I have been working towards my Private Pilots License for the past few months.
-In flying my aircraft, I have to maintain altitude, heading and airspeed all at the same time.
+While flying my aircraft, I have to maintain altitude, heading and airspeed all at the same time.
 I look outside and re-checked my instruments against what I am seeing to ensure that I am remaining on course.
 Looking back on these experiences, I thought about how these principles could be applied to being a Christian.
 The Holy Scriptures are our instruments and we re-check our progress in the world by the instruments of His Word to make sure we are on the right heading and not stagnating in our progress as pilgrims.
 God is also our infallible co-pilot, always making sure that we stay on course.
-If we are good pilots of our future, then we shall listen to God and His Holy Word so that we might be on course.
+He has the charts that lead us towards heaven, the Holy Scriptures.
+We just have to use them.

-We, of course, need to rely on God and His Word to keep on course, as noted in the collect, we have no power of ourselves to help ourselves.
-If we had a power to help ourselves from within us, then Jesus would not have needed to come die for us, we could have just used this magical power to help ourselves.
-But the reality is, we do not have any such power and as such, are dependent on God to help us keep on course.
-We are dependent on His Guidance to steer us through life.
-We are also dependent on Him to as the collect says, keep us outwardly in our bodies and inwardly in our souls.
+In order to keep on course we need to rely on God and His Word.
+We ourselves cannot help ourselves.
+If we had a power to help ourselves from within us, then Jesus would not have needed to come to die for us, we could have just used this magical power to help ourselves.
+We are dependent on God to give us guidance to help us keep on course.
+We will deviate from our course if we do not have God as our One True Navigator.
+We will get easily lost and not find our way back if we do not rely on His Navigational Aids of the Scriptures and the Holy Ghost.
 When we fail to listen to that guidance, our problems occur.

 We have to let Him into our hearts in order to let Him guide us.
 If we do not do this, then how can we expect to have Him guide us, if we are not open and ready to receive Him and His Guidance?
 We have to be willing and ready in order to receive His Guidance, then we have to act upon the information His Guidance gives us.

-Thus, when Paul tell us to keep our bodies under control of our minds and our minds to be guided by God only, He helps move us on course.
-This ties in very well with the collects request for God to keep is outwardly in our bodies and inwardly in our souls.
+Thus, when Paul tells us to keep our bodies under control of our minds and our minds to be guided by God only, He helps move us on course.
+This ties in very well with the collect’s request for God to keep us outwardly in our bodies and inwardly in our souls.
 It links the theme of both spiritual and physical moderation extremely well.
 We are to be true and honest in all our dealings, both physical and fiscal and to live our faith.
 His Epistle ties in well with the theme of the collect to keep us both outwardly in our bodies and inwardly in our souls.
-This is keeping us within the faith of Christ, by the help of the Holy Spirit, may we remain in faith of Him in our hearts, souls and minds.
-It means we need the help of the Holy Spirit to stay on track on this life, so we may stay the course and fight the good fight and make it to see our beloved Lord in heaven.
+To do this, we must live the faith.
 Living the faith requires us to restrain our bodies and our minds from doing foolish/evil actions which hinder our walk towards heaven.
-This is a very difficult task and one we will slip up from time to time on, but as long as we repent and return back to the course God has set, all will be well.
+This is a very difficult task, one we will slip up from time to time on, but as long as we repent and return back to the course God has set, all will be well.

 Being honest with others and especially ourselves is one of the most important things we can do.
 If we are not honest with ourselves to start, how can we be honest with others?
 For only by living our faith can we demonstrate that we in fact have faith.
-For professed faith with no actions when you are able to act is not real.
+For professed faith with no action when you are able to act is not real.
 You must actualize what you claim to believe.
-One must convert their stated beliefs into their actions, in order for their belief/faith to have any reasonable meaning.
-Without action, the faith that one believes is not truly real.
-If you claim to believe one way and act another, you are by definition a hypocrite.
 We are called to be as God wants us to be, not as we would be without His guidance and help.
 God does this, not that we would miss fun, but rather that we would enjoy true happiness.

 Recognize how poorly you do with your own guidance, accept His Guidance, stay on course and accept the fruits of that action.